mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 When I first started limiting my email checking, I often struggled with the fact that my email contained lots of useful information I needed.
 For example, I'd be trying to remember how to install some software package, remember that I emailed someone four months ago explaining how to do it, so I'd check my email archive to find it.
 But the problem with Gmail is that on the way to searching your mail archive, you have to see your inbox.
 I wanted a way to make it so that I could still search for old information in my archives without seeing anything new.

-Fortunately, I found out there's a tool that's exactly for that: [Inbox When Ready](https://inboxwhenready.org/).
+Fortunately, there's a tool for that exact purpose: [Inbox When Ready](https://inboxwhenready.org/).

 {% assign fig_caption = "When an email merits a thoughtful response, I create a task for it in my [to-do list app](https://nirvanahq.com/)" | markdownify | remove: "<p>" | remove: "</p>" %}